open-appsec

 custom-response: appsec-default-web-user-response

-It is recommended that once sufficient confidence was gained in detect-learn mode for an asset which has a specific rule (review the logs) to move this specific rule to prevent-learn mode:
+It is recommended that once sufficient confidence was gained in detect-learn mode for an asset which has a specific rule (review the logs) to change the mode for this specific rule to prevent-learn mode:

 policies: